andreasonny83/RhythmicExcellence/README.md

 ## Project Settings

 Great, now you're almost ready for rendering your WordPress website.
 First we need a database.
-Create or clone your local database and configure your `dev.config.php` with your settings.
+Create or clone your local database and configure your `config.php` with your settings.

-`dev.config.php` will be only used on your local environment and won't we deploy to your server folder.
+`config.php` will be only used on your local environment and won't we deploy to your server folder.
 We already mentioned that inside the `.gitignore` file for you :sunglasses:

-Inside `wp-config.php` we already set some constants to a default value like `DB_CHARSET`, `DB_COLLATE` and `WPLANG`.
+Inside your `wp-config.php` we already set some constants to a default value like `DB_CHARSET`, `DB_COLLATE` and `WPLANG`.
 Feel free to edit this file with your custom settings.

 In the same file, there is a section called `Custom Directory`, here we tell WordPress our new file structure.
 We also try to include a `config.php`.
 This will contain your server database configuration and will be stored inside your server `shared` folder from where Capistrano will create a symlink inside your project folder so you don't need to do it manually.

-Now, if you have correctly configured your database and your `dev.config.php` you should be able to run your local environment using some PHP and MySQL tool like MAMP.
+Now, if you have correctly configured your database and your `config.php` you should be able to run your local environment using some PHP and MySQL tool like MAMP.

 #### Be careful